TRIHALOMETHANES – HEALTH RISKS & REMOVAL

 Because the chloramine conversion reaction is catalytic in nature, activated carbons that exhibit enhanced catalytic activity are more efficient.
 The chloramine removal efficiencies of catalytic carbons cut required contact time, extend bed life and enable the use of smaller equipment.
 These advantages translate into cost savings for the end user without the sacrifice of the carbon’s capabilities.
 NDMA has been shown to degrade relatively quickly when exposed to ultraviolet light.

-H2O Care is an established full service water filtration and testing organization, originally formed in 1989 with offices in Middleton & Hudson, MA and a service depot in Plymouth, MA.
-See our written and published articles in Water Technology Magazine by going to our website, http://h2ocare.wpengine.com and going to the publications tab at the top of the home page.
-Contact us by email at firstname.lastname@example.org or call us at 800-539-1100.
+H2O Care is an established full service water filtration and testing organization, originally formed in 1989 with offices in Middleton, Stow & Lakeville, MA and a service depot in Plymouth, MA.
+See our published articles in Water Technology Magazines at http://h2ocare.com.
+Contact us at email@example.com or 978-777-8330.